dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 |Final Project|30\%|
 |Participation|20\%|

-*Note: No matter what Codio says an assignment is worth, all homework assignments will have equal impact on your final grade*
+*Note: No matter what Github says an assignment is worth, all homework assignments will have equal impact on your final grade*

 ---